Why Your Child Lies

-- must know that it is possible for a someone to have a false belief,
+- Must know that it is possible for someone to have a false belief

-- and must deliberately intend to plant a false belief.
+- Must deliberately intend to plant a false belief

 Such are the cognitive demands of deception.
 And they take a long time to develop in childhood.